FAQs

 1. Firstly, your grade will be negatively affected by skipping class as all courses give a grade for attendance and participation.
 We cannot rearrange final exams and assessment, so if you miss these you will simply receive an F.

-2. Secondly, we will mark you as absent (unexcused), which could result in curtailment of leave and deportation.
+2. Secondly, we will mark you as absent (unexcused) and report this to the UK Home Office, which could result in curtailment of leave and deportation.

 Is London a safe city?